Discover Ormond Castle: Tipperary’s Rare Elizabethan Manor House Gem

 Inside, visitors can enjoy impressive decorative plaster ceilings—among the best surviving in Ireland—featuring intricate motifs of crowns, shields, and classical figures.
 These elaborate details symbolised Butler’s loyalty to the Tudor monarchy while showcasing his sophistication.

 The castle grounds also reveal the layered history of the site, from its medieval origins to its seventeenth-century decline.
-Today, the Office of Public Works has carefully preserved Ormonde Castle, offering guided tours that bring its stories to life.
-Visitors learn not only about the Butlers of Ormonde, one of Ireland’s most powerful families, but also about the political and cultural currents that shaped Ireland in the sixteenth century.
+Today, the Office of Public Works has carefully preserved Ormond Castle, offering guided tours that bring its stories to life.
+Visitors learn not only about the Butlers of Ormond, one of Ireland’s most powerful families, but also about the political and cultural currents that shaped Ireland in the sixteenth century.

-Easily accessible in the heart of Carrick-on-Suir, Ormonde Castle is a must-see for history lovers, architecture enthusiasts, and anyone curious about Ireland’s Elizabethan heritage.
+Easily accessible in the heart of Carrick-on-Suir, Ormond Castle is a must-see for history lovers, architecture enthusiasts, and anyone curious about Ireland’s Elizabethan heritage.
 A visit here offers a rare opportunity to step into the world of the Tudor elite—without leaving Tipperary.

 For information in Irish click here